 The following report looks at how the Making Connections initiative by the Prevention Institute helped engage young men from the East African community in San Diego, while using the Adverse Community Experiences and Resilience Framework, to analyze the social context of the community, place, and the economic and educational opportunities.
 This helped them to identify how experiences of trauma were affecting mental health in the community.

-Healing TREE connects those who have suffered trauma with resources necessary for healing rather than coping, provides education to professionals across fields and the public at large that promotes awareness, effective intervention and cutting edge treatment and offers empowerment through producing arts projects that encourage a healing movement.
+Healing TREE is a nonprofit dedicated to transforming how society responds to abuse and interpersonal trauma.
+This organization connects those who have suffered trauma with resources necessary for healing rather than coping, provides education to professionals across fields and the public at large that promotes awareness, effective intervention and cutting edge treatment and offers empowerment through producing arts projects that encourage a healing movement.

 Trauma and Resilience